-MArket data Analysis: Tax deed activity
+MArket data Analysis: Tax deed, Tax Lien, and redeemable deeds activity In local markets

 FloridaIn Florida, the number of properties sold at tax deed auctions typically corresponds to the tax lien certificates sold two years prior, due to the state's minimum redemption period.